jbarozet/hyprland/README.md

 - waybar-hyprland: This is a fork of waybar with Hyprland workspace support
 - swaybg: This is used to set a desktop background image
 - swaylock-effects: This allows for the locking of the desktop its a fork that adds some editional visual effects
-- wofi: This is an application launcher menu
+- wofi: This is an application launcher menu (not using it anymore, using rofi instead)
+- rofi: this is an application launcher menu
 - wlogout: This is a logout menu that allows for shutdown, reboot and sleep
 - mako: This is a graphical notification daemon
 - kitty: This is the default terminal